flaviacomp/app-paem-db-restful/README.md

 #### Users
 ###### Getting starter
-Considering usage in devoloping enviroment, you first need to create a database run the script [create and import database](/create_import_db.py) by run `python create_import_db.py`.
+First of all, considering usage in devoloping enviroment, you need to change the [database connections file](/app/database/connection.json) create a database run the script [create and import database](/create_import_db.py) by run `python create_import_db.py`.
 That create a database structure and import some data test from csv files that there're into this repository.
 Then run the webserice by the command `python main_app.py` into this repository.
 Is the file [main app](/main.py).
 Thus, it's ready to make request to the server.
 By default the route server **http://localhost:5000**